 The Second Phase: pestis secunda

 Interestingly, the Y. pestis genome associated with individual G25Bx98 (who was found in the same grave as G25A?) is genetically distinct from the earlier strains from Ribe.
 This isolate falls within a clade of high epidemiological significance, which is the ancestral group giving rise to the Third Pandemic of plague and the rest of Branch 1.
 Historically, this clade has been linked to the pestis secunda, a wave of plague outbreaks dated between 1357 to 1366 [7,8].
 The estimated molecular dates do overlap with this time period (Table 11) but do not have sufficient resolution and thus offer only weak support of this hypothesis.
-However the relative position of this monophyletic clade, which post-dates the Black Death with strong posterior support, tentatively suggests that these populations were affected by a new lineage that diverged soon after the Black Death.
+However the relative position of this clade, which post-dates the Black Death with strong posterior support, tentatively suggests that these populations were affected by a new lineage that diverged soon after the Black Death.